9 Isotropic and Anisotropic Kriging

 9.2 Example With Anisotropic Kriging

-As described in Section 9.1, the default parameter setting of spotPython’s Kriging surrogate uses the same theta value for every dimension.
+As described in Section 9.1, the default parameter setting of spotpython’s Kriging surrogate uses the same theta value for every dimension.
 This is referred to as “using an isotropic kernel”.
 If different theta values are used for each dimension, then an anisotropic kernel is used.
-To enable anisotropic models in spotPython, the number of theta values should be larger than one.
+To enable anisotropic models in spotpython, the number of theta values should be larger than one.
 We can use surrogate_control=surrogate_control_init(n_theta=2) to enable this behavior (2 is the problem dimension).

 surrogate_control = surrogate_control_init(n_theta=2)